pauleveritt/react_typescript_jest/doc/presentation_components/index.rst

 =====================================

 React encourages a separation of concerns.
-UI components, aka presentation components, aka dumb components, are created by the bushel and managed by container components, aka smart components.
+UI components, aka presentation components, aka dumb components, are managed by container components, aka smart components.
 The container maintains state, logic, and passes things into the presentation component.

-Our Counter component is, as originally intended.
-Let's make it a presentation component by moving the state up to the container (App) and the incrementing logic as well.
+Let's make our Counter a presentation component by moving the state up to he container (App) and the incrementing logic as well.

 Counter State
 =============